aellison1558/Capstone_project_proposal/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Projects Model and JSON API (1.5 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+Before building out the front end, I will begin by setting up a full JSON API for Projects.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and Project CRUD (2.5 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+After the basic Flux architecture has been set up, a Project store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+Once this is done, I will create React views for the Projects `Index`, `IndexItem` and `Form`.
+At the end of Phase 2, Projects can be created, read, edited and destroyed in the browser.
+Projects should save to the database when the form loses focus or is left idle after editing.
 Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Categories, Tags, Updates, Comments, Backings (2 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
+Phase 3 adds user interaction and organization to Projects.
+Projects belong to a Category, which has its own `Index` view.
+Create JSON API for Categories.

+Creators can add updates to their projects, and users can comment on either projects or updates (or other comments).

+Users can back many projects and projects can have many backers.
+Projects should display backers and total funding.

+Projects can also now be
+tagged with multiple tags.
 Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Once the tag search is implemented, I will extend this to a fuzzy search through every Projects's content.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: User Profiles, Images (1 day)

-Using the react-quill library (based on Quill.js), allow for complex styling of notes.
+Users should have a profile page, showing profile pictures, created projects, and backed projects.
+Using (third party API), creators should be able to add images to their projects and updates.

 [Details][phase-four]